 Compression therapy isn’t always necessary—there may be other options out there.
 However, they are a popular option as they are non-surgical.
 Plus, without treatment, many chronic venous diseases can worsen.
-As such, compression therapy can function as not just a treatment of, but a prevention of, leg fatigue and swelling.
+As such, compression therapy can function as not just a treatment, but a prevention of, leg fatigue and swelling.
 And as always, if your doctor prescribes you compression therapy, then yes, it is necessary!

-The stockings themselves are differentiated according to the amount of pressure they apply, measured in mmHg.
+The stockings themselves are differentiated according to the amount of pressure they apply, measured in mmHg (millimeter of mercury).
 The pressure is strongest around the ankle, and decreases as the stocking rises up the leg.
 At the lower range are 8 – 15 mmHg stockings.
 These aren’t much stronger than normal socks, and might be suitable for anyone with tired legs or swelling.
 At the higher end are 30 – 40 mmHg.
 Stockings with these numbers should only be used if prescribed, often to deal with severe chronic venous insufficiency or post-thrombotic syndrome.
 In general, to avoid side-effects, you should go with the lowest necessary pressure prescribed to you.

 If you think your symptoms can be addressed with compression therapy, ask a healthcare professional for their advice.
-They can tell you more about your condition, and whether or not someone with your lifestyle would benefit from therapy, as well as what pressure of stocking to get.
+They can tell you more about your condition, and whether or not someone with your lifestyle would benefit from compression therapy, as well as what pressure of stocking to get.